maquinolopez/Peat_mini-symposium_2023/README.md

 # Peat mini-symposium

-Material for the Plum introduction of the Pear mini-symposium given on the 27th of June 2023
+Material for the Plum introduction of the Peat mini-symposium given on the 27th of June 2023